15-852: Parallel and Concurrent Algorithms (Spring 26)

 Method of Evaluation:

-The course grade will be based on three assignments, the course presentation, a final project report, and a take-home final.
-Students will be expected to present at least one algorithm from a research paper during the semester.
+The course grade will be based on a handful of assignments, a final project report, and a final.
 The final project will be over 5 weeks and can be either a pure theory project, a systems project, or a combination of both.

 Course Outcomes: